ArieHein/terraform-train/azure/TF3/readme.md

 For more information about KeyVault, view: <https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault>

-In next section we are going to use the second provider - **Random** that was declared at the top of the script to create **random_string** and **random_password** resources.
-We are going to create a user and password to be used as the SQL Server admin, and create a second user and password to be used by the application connection string.
+In next section we are going to use the second provider - **Random** - that was declared at the top of the script to create **random_string** and **random_password** resources.
+We are going to create a user and password to be used as the SQL Server administrator, and create a second user and password to be used by the application connection string.

 For more information about the Random provider and its resources, view: <https://registry.terraform.io/providers/hashicorp/random/latest/docs>